-- 1. Law, Society & Politics:
+- 1. Law, Society & Political Involvement:

-- The legal framework NSW and Australia
+- The role and structure of the legal system

-- Law Reform, political action
+- Law reform, political action and decision-making

-- Participation in Democracies
+- Participation in the democratic process

 - 2. The Economic & Business Environment:

 - The nature of the economy

 - The nature of markets

 - Interactions within markets

 - 3. Travel:

-- Why we travel

-- Tourist destinations
+- The nature of tourism

-- Planning and itinerary
+- Planning a trip

+- Solving problems related to travel

 - 4. Towards Independence:

-- Moving home
+- Moving from home

-- Managing finances
+- Managing finances and major purchases

 - Community involvement

-Law research essay 20%

-Half year examination - Government & Law 25%

-Group Task - Multi-media, Economics & Business 30%
+Law research; media file 20% Half year examination - Government & Law; Economics 25% Group Task - Multi-media, Political Action & Democracy 30% Hand-in: Travel 25%

-Hand-in-Travel 25%

-SUBJECT: HISTORY - ELECTIVE
+HISTORY - ELECTIVE

-The aim of history elective is to stimulate students' interest in and enjoyment of exploring the past, to develop a critical understanding of the past and to enable them to participate as active, informed and responsible citizens.
-The year 10 course teaches that history is much more than the simple presentation of facts and dates from the past.
-History provides the skills for students to answer the question 'How do we know?'
-An investigation of an historical issue through a range of sources can stimulate curiosity and develop problem-solving, research and critical thinking skills.
+The aim of History Elective is to inspire and promote students' explorations of the past and to fortify and extend the development of historical source analysis skills, writing skills and critical thinking skills.
+A critical understanding of the past enables students to participate in society as active, informed and responsible citizens.
+The year 10 Elective course highlights that the study of History is so much more than the simple presentation of facts and dates from the past.
+History Elective provides the skills to answer the question 'How is History constructed?'
+Students are encouraged to apply a range of historical problem-solving, research and persuasive skills in order to develop their own perspectives on social, economic and political forces that have shaped the world we live in.